-The Graduate Certificate in Family Studies housed in the Department of Psychology in the College of Arts and Science and is intended for recent graduates, students enrolled in any graduate degree program, and for working professionals.
+The Graduate Certificate in Family Studies housed in the Department of Psychological Science in the College of Arts and Science and is intended for recent graduates, students enrolled in any graduate degree program, and for working professionals.
 The program includes courses from psychology and other social sciences and public affairs departments as well as counselor education in order to gain in-depth understanding of the connection between human development, family life and the broader social context.
 The goal of the certificate program is to prepare students for a variety of positions working with children and their families.
 For more about the field of Family Studies and associated jobs, click here.

 A minimum of 17 credits are required for the completion of the Graduate Certificate in Family Studies.
 The curriculum is comprised of 11 credit hours of required course work and 6 additional credits of elective courses.
 All of these courses are offered by various departments and listed each semester in the Schedule of Classes.
 Students who wish to enroll in courses other than those specified may do so by permission of Director.
 Course prerequisites or permission of the instructor must also be met.
 Students must maintain a minimum 3.0 GPA in all certification course work to continue in the program.